Why All Mystical Systems Confirm a Threefold Law

 In Spiritual Practice

-Effective practice requires all three:
+Effective practice requires all three constants:

 - Discipline (Severity): Structure, commitment, boundaries